fraenkel-lab/OmicsIntegrator/README.md

 of two modules, Garnet and Forest, that perform data integration of various types of data.

-Contact: Sara JC Gosline [sgosline@mit.edu], Mandy Kedaigle [mandyjoy@mit.edu]
+Contact: Amanda Kedaigle [mandyjoy@mit.edu]

-Copyright (c) 2015-2016 Sara JC Gosline, Mandy Kedaigle
+Copyright (c) 2015 Massachusetts Institute of Technology All rights reserved.

 Reference:
 --------------------